 Ask About the Parts Used

-Find out if the auto body shop uses aftermarket or used body parts, or if the use original factory parts to repair the vehicles they work on.
+Find out if the nassau collision repair shop uses aftermarket or used body parts, or if the use original factory parts to repair the vehicles they work on.
 Experts say that original factory parts are better because they are specifically designed to fit the vehicle, which is why they are usually recommended by manufacturers.

 Ask About References